danielecioffi04/ProgettoStatisticaETF/README.md

-# ETF Analysis with Inferential Statistic and R
+# ETF Analysis with Inferential Statistics and R

 This project aims to answer some financial questions through the notions learned during the course "Probability and Statistics for Computer Science" at Politecnico di Milano.